babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 ## Congratulations!
 You've joined Babylon...
 Welcome to the amazing iOS team!
 Babylon is a fast-growing company.
 Currently, we are on-boarding ~30 new-starters weekly.
 Many of them are engineers like yourself.
-Our team is scattered across three offices: London West, London East and US office.
+Our iOS team is scattered across three offices: London West, London East, and the US office.
 On top of that, we have fully remote teammates.
 As you can imagine this poses almost biblical challenges, but don’t worry :)

 ## Like others before you...
 The first week can be overwhelming.
 New code-base, emails and non-stop messages on Slack can make for a mind-numbing first experience.
 We don’t promise the information fire hose stops after the first day, but just hear what people who went through before you said: